skrey/yellow-extensions/README.md

 Yellow extensions
 =================

-The [Yellow](https://github.com/markseu/yellowcms/) extensions are **for web designers**.
-They add more features to Yellow.
+[Yellow](https://github.com/markseu/yellowcms) is a CMS **for people** who make websites.
+Extensions add more features to your website.

 Overview
 --------
-Yellow is a CMS (Content Management System) for people who make websites.
+The standard installation of Yellow comes with the basics, you add the features you need for your website.
 Add videos and presentations with plugins.
-Customise a website in great detail with snippets and templates.
-You can change the look of your website with themes.
-Download the extensions you like.
+Customise your website with snippets and templates.
+Change the look of a website with themes.

 [Plugins](https://github.com/markseu/yellowcms-extensions/tree/master/plugins)
 [Snippets](https://github.com/markseu/yellowcms-extensions/tree/master/snippets)
 [Templates](https://github.com/markseu/yellowcms-extensions/tree/master/templates)
 [Themes](https://github.com/markseu/yellowcms-extensions/tree/master/themes)

-For more information see [Yellow documentation](https://github.com/markseu/yellowcms-extensions/blob/master/documentation/README.md).

 Need help?
 Have a question?
 ---------------------------